Love Is a Fruit of the Spirit: Free Elementary Valentine’s Day Bible Lesson

 Set It Up

 Say: Love is a fruit of the Spirit.
-You probably have a general idea of what love is.
+We often have a pretty good understanding of what love is.
 But how can we really love like God?
 Let’s dig in to that.
-First, let’s play a game.
+We’ll start with a game!

 Join kids in standing in a circle.

 Say: In this game, we’ll pass around a high-five.
 When you get one, turn to the next person and pass it on.
-Begin the game by high-fiving the child next to you.
+Begin the game by high-fiving the person next to you.

 When the high-five gets back to you, change it to a fist bump and pass that around.
 For a third round, pass around a cool handshake, such as one where you slap the backs of each other’s hands, bump your fists on top of each other’s, double high-five, and then shake hands.